maxonrow/maxonrow-benchmark/README.md

    WHERE the `localhost` indicate that `MAXONROW blockchain network` was startup in the local HOST.

+4. Configure the Number of Transactions to be generate by refer to the main.go,

+    `var receiverList = 10`

+   WHERE each Receiver Account will be generated randomly, along with the number of Sender Account.

-4. Build the `Maxonrow-benchmark-go`
+5. Build the `Maxonrow-benchmark-go`

     `make build`

-5. RUN the `Maxonrow-benchmark-go` to interact with `MAXONROW blockchain network`
+6. RUN the `Maxonrow-benchmark-go` to interact with `MAXONROW blockchain network`

     `./build/benchmark`